-Ayatollah Al Hakim started this force with a brigade called Badr Brigade which developed in to a division and then into a corps.
-It consists of thousands of fighters recomited from Iraqi refugees in Iran, Iraqi migrants and Iraqi military officers as well as soldiers from Iraqi army who defected during Iran- Iraq war.
+Ayatollah Al Hakim started this force consisting of thousands of fighters recomited from Iraqi refugees in Iran, Iraqi migrants and Iraqi military officers as well as soldiers from Iraqi army who defected during Iran- Iraq war.
 A new wave of fighters arrived in Iran after the popular uprising of March 1991 which was crushed by Saddam's regime.

 Ayatollah Al Hakim's brother, Abdel-Aziz al-Hakim, was leader of the armed wing of the Supreme Council for Islamic Revolution in Iraq, headquartered in Iran before the war.

-The Badr corps consist of Infantry, Armored, Artillery, Anti aircraft and commandos units.
-The training courses are supervised by Iraqi military officers and commanders who defected from Iraqi army.
+The Badr corps consisted of Infantry, Armored, Artillery, Anti aircraft and commandos units.
+The training courses were supervised by Iraqi military officers and commanders who defected from Iraqi army.

 The Badr forces strategy is as follows: